williamgilpin/howto/using_tacc.md

 You can activate, install packages, etc as you would for a local conda environment

+# Using mamba on Lonestar6

+Install from the command line.
+During installation, manually install mambaforge to $WORK instead of the top level

+You will need to manually add the condaforge bin to your path

+    export PATH="~/work/mambaforge/bin:$PATH"

+Also try manually running init

+    ~/work/mambaforge/condabin/mamba init

 # Using PyTorch on Lonestar6

 In a clean conda environment, install torch and torchvision

     conda install pytorch torchvision torchaudio cudatoolkit=11.1 -c pytorch -c nvidia

 # Using Jupyter notebooks on TACC